Authentication

 Improved Productivity

-Are There Different Types of SSO?
+What Are The Different Types of SSO?

 SAML (Security Assertion Markup Language)